4/27/24

 READ TO ME

 It’s April 1, 2024.
 The library called.
 My book on Social Security is in.
 I grab my library card, my house key, and the blue Post-it note, and step outside.
-I GPS my Garmin watch and walk in no particular direction knowing that I’d more than likely put in my usual mileage.
+I GPS my Garmin watch and walk in no direction, knowing that I’d more than likely put in my usual mileage.

 The First Mile